Xetibo/ReSet-Doc/sections/literature.typ

 order for it to be tested.

 The second issue comes with the user interface, here regular Rust tests are meaningless.
-Here ReSet would need to use a GTK compatible UI-testing toolkit.
+ReSet would need to use a GTK compatible UI-testing toolkit.
-Fortunately this exists for the GTK-rs crate, created by the same development team/* TODO(@gtk-rs-test)*/.
+Fortunately this exists for the GTK-rs crate, created by the same development team @GTKTests.

 After building this testing system, plugins can then also make use of this system by offering integration and unit tests for their use cases.
 This ensures